aws/aws-eks-best-practices/content/networking/ip-optimization-strategies/index.md

 Containerized environments are growing in scale at a rapid pace, thanks to application modernization.
 This means that more and more worker nodes and pods are being deployed.

-The [Amazon VPC CNI](../vpc-cni/) plugin assigns each pod an IP address from the VPC CIDR(s), which can consume a substantial number of IP addresses from your VPCs depending on your workload.
+The [Amazon VPC CNI](../vpc-cni/) plugin assigns each pod an IP address from the VPC CIDR(s).
+This approach provides full visibility of the Pod addresses with tools such as VPC Flow Logs and other monitoring solutions.
+On the other hand, depending on your workload type this can cause a substantial number of IP addresses to be consumed by the pods.

 Therefore, when designing your AWS networking architecture, it is important to optimize EKS IP consumption at the VPC and at the node level.
 This will help you mitigate IP exhaustion issues and increase the pod density per node.